 Join Queen's Department of Family Medicine for this year's Online CPD Series.
-Topics will include: Menopause, Diabetes: New Meds and Beyond, Approach to Tremors, Pediatric Growth Issues, and Ask the MOH/Hot Topics in Public Health.
+Topics will include: Proactive Management of Atrophic Vaginitis and Dyspareunia, Diabetes: New Meds and Beyond, Pediatric Growth Issues, Approach to Tremors, and Ask the MOH/Hot Topics in Public Health.

 Unable to attend all sessions?
 We will record all Zoom sessions so that you can watch them on your own time.

 - Online sessions included in the CPD Subscription will be recorded and will be made available a week after the online session is completed.

 - Individual Fall Zoom session recordings & modules will remain available in CPD Program Centre until June 1, 2022.

 This Group Learning program meets the certification criteria of the College of Family Physicians of Canada and has been certified by Queen’s University for up to 5.5 Mainpro+ credits.
 This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification program of The Royal College of Physicians and Surgeons of Canada, and is approved by the Office of Continuing Professional Development, Queen’s University.
 You may claim a maximum of 5.5 hours.